Actor Paul Herman, best know for playing Peter “Beansie” Gaeta in The Sopranos, has died, according to Tony Danza’s Instagram account.

 Richie’s attempted murder of Beansie left Beasnie a paraplegic and permanently confined to a wheelchair.

-Beansie Gaeta began his association with the DiMeo crime family as a low-level drug dealer.
+Beansie Gaeta began associating with the DiMeo crime family as a low-level drug dealer.

 He matured under the guidance of DiMeo capo Richie Aprile and was eventually promoted to running a successful heroin trafficking operation during Jackie Aprile’s tenure as acting boss during the ’80s.